axmand/karma-rollup-mocha/README.md

 ```
 rollup -c
 ```
-the output folder location is "./dist/*",the default is bundle.js
+the output folder location is "./dist/*"